Gonzalez & Waddington – Attorneys at Law

 Contact our Seasoned Sex Crime Lawyers

-Our team of seasoned sex crime lawyers has the education to aggressively defend your charges against military prosecutors.
+Our team of seasoned sex crime lawyers has the education to defend your charges against military prosecutors aggressively.
 They are some of the most experienced in the area of military sexual assault defense.
 Our seasoned civilian attorneys have decades of sex crime defense experience.

-If you or a loved one has been accused of a sex crime such as Sexual Assault of a Child, then act now!
+If you or a loved one has been accused of a sex crime such as the Sexual Assault of a Child, then act now!
 Our aggressive military criminal defense attorneys will have your back.
 A sex crime is an offense that takes place when someone sexually assaults or instigates an unwanted sexual act through psychological and physical manipulation.

-The experienced military attorneys at Gonzalez & Waddington have developed a reputation for defending service members at US military bases around the world, such as Fort Bragg.
-For example, suppose you are accused of a military crime.
 In that case, having the most hard-hitting military criminal defense attorney can be the difference between losing your career and family versus winning your case or redeeming your career.
-Our defense attorneys represent service members in criminal and administrative matters, including defending Sailors accused of sex assault, drug use, and other offenses under military law.
+Our defense attorneys represent service members in criminal and administrative matters, including defending military service members accused of sexual assault, drug use, and other offenses under military law.

-The Maximum Punishment for Sexual Assault of a Child, Article 120b, UCMJ is:
+The Maximum Punishment for Sexual Assault of a Child, Article 120b UCMJ is:

 • A dishonorable discharge or a dismissal is a mandatory minimum sentence for sexual assault of a child convicted under this statute.